Music Performance

 or GERM 011B First-Year German, Second Semester

-Students must complete a minimum of 120 units with a Pacific cumulative and program grade point average of 2.0 in order to earn the bachelor of music degree with a major in performance (strings).
+Students must complete a minimum of 120 units with a Pacific cumulative and program grade point average of 2.0 in order to earn the Bachelor of Music degree in Performance (Strings).

 I. General Education Requirements